1Password/connect/examples/beta/docker/README.md

 All following steps should be run on the same computer where you are already using 1Password, or another machine that can access the Linux server using SSH and has access to the `1password-credentials.json` file from the integration setup:

 1. If you haven't already done so, install Docker.
-You can use [Docker Desktop](https://docs.docker.com/engine/install/#desktop), [install Docker Engine from binaries](https://docs.docker.com/engine/install/binaries/), or install Docker using your favourite package manager.
+You can use [Docker Desktop](https://docs.docker.com/engine/install/#desktop), [install Docker Engine from binaries](https://docs.docker.com/engine/install/binaries/), or install Docker using your favorite package manager.

 2. Open your preferred terminal.
 Clone this repository and switch to this directory: